 Tokyo Hilton Bay in Japan adopted Winnow Vision, a technology that allows kitchens to track food waste using AI-based computer vision.
-This resulted in a 30% decline in food waste, equivalent to more than 17,000 meals
+This resulted in a 30% decline in food waste, equivalent to more than 17,000 meals Nearly 60% of organizations globally are investing in AI and automation for sustainability

-Nearly 60% of organizations globally are investing in AI and auto-
+Source: Capgemini Research Institute, Sustainability Transformation Trends Survey, August-September 2022, N = 1,001 executives in value-chain functions.

-Source: Capgemini Research Institute, Sustainability Transformation Trends Survey, August-September 2022, N = 1,001 executives in value-chain functions. and a saving of over \$31,000 annually.36 Japanese automobile manufacturer Subaru has categorized all its manufacturing materials and, using AI, identified alternate uses for them.
+Over half of organizations globally are investing in IoT to monitor or reduce energy consumption and a saving of over \$31,000 annually.36 Japanese automobile manufacturer Subaru has categorized all its manufacturing materials and, using AI, identified alternate uses for them.
 This produced patterns that led to the implementation of closed-system circular processes that eliminate waste and encourage recycling.
-By reducing, reusing, and recycling the waste it produces.
-Subaru has achieved zero-landfill status.37
+By reducing, reusing, and recycling the waste it produces, Subaru has achieved zero-landfill status.37